AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/customize-exsisting-site-template-kb.md

 role: Admin
 level: Experienced
 ---
-# Customize existing AEM Site templates for AEM Guides
+# Customize existing AEM Site templates

 This guide provides step-by-step instructions to customize existing AEM Site templates for use with AEM Guides to generate AEM Sites from DITA maps and topics.